JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/new-theme-who-dis.md

 From this list, the Fediverse comment integration definitely has the highest priority.
 But until that's added, feel free to head over to the [chota theme's repository](https://codeberg.org/johnnyjayjay/cryogen-chota), try it out yourself if you use cryogen, and send me feedback about the state of this blog.
 Thanks!

+**Update 22/09/23**: I've finished work on the following:
+- Fediverse comment integration (you can see it on this page!)
+- openring integration (you can see it on this page!)
-**Update 22/09/23**: The Fediverse comment integration is done!
-Also, syntax highlighting works without JavaScript in the browser now - I wrote a [cryogen extension](https://gist.github.com/JohnnyJayJay/861cd1db0a66adf83fdf8fffa37d8808) for it.
+- highlight.js obsolescence (you *can't* see it on this page – but syntax highlighting is now done without JavaScript in the browser, using a [cryogen extension](https://gist.github.com/JohnnyJayJay/861cd1db0a66adf83fdf8fffa37d8808))